Invariance Principle Meets Information Bottleneck for Out-of-Distribution Generalization: Appendix

 We restate Theorem \ref{theorem 3} for convenience. \begin{theorem} \textbf{Sufficiency and Insufficiency of ERM and IRM.} Suppose each $e \in \mathcal{E}_{all}$ follows Assumption \ref{assumption 3_new}.
 Assume that a) the invariant features are strictly separable, bounded, and satisfy support overlap, b) the spurious features are bounded (Assumptions \ref{assumption 4_new}-\ref{assumption 6_new}, \ref{assumption 8_new} hold).

-$\bullet$ \textbf{Sufficiency:} If the spurious features satisfy support overlap (Assumption \ref{assumption 7_new} holds), then both ERM and IRM solve the OOD generalization problem (eq. \eqref{eqn1: min_max_ood}).
-Also, some of the ERM and IRM solutions rely on the spurious features and still achieve OOD generalization.
+$\bullet$ \textbf{Sufficiency:} If the joint features satisfy support overlap (Assumption \ref{assumption joint_new} holds), then both ERM and IRM solve the OOD generalization problem (eq. \eqref{eqn1: min_max_ood}).
+Also, there exist ERM and IRM solutions that rely on the spurious features and still achieve OOD generalization.

-$\bullet$ \textbf{Insufficiency:} If spurious features do not satisfy support overlap, then both ERM and IRM fail at solving the OOD generalization problem (eq. \eqref{eqn1: min_max_ood}).
-Also, the classifiers that solve the OOD generalization problem do not rely on spurious features at all.
+$\bullet$ \textbf{Insufficiency:} If spurious features do not satisfy support overlap (Assumption \ref{assumption 7_new} is violated), then both ERM and IRM fail at solving the OOD generalization problem (eq. \eqref{eqn1: min_max_ood}).
+Also, there exist no such classifiers that rely on the spurious features and still achieve OOD generalization.

 \end{theorem}